syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 #### Change the Effect options

-You can show the required effect types alone in the effects toolbar by using the `EffectTypes` property in the `ImageEditorToolbarSettings` class.
+Show the required effect types alone in the effects toolbar by using the `EffectTypes` property in the `ImageEditorToolbarSettings` class.

 {% tabs %}